google/turbinia/docker/local/README.md

 Turbinia can be run locally without any Cloud components using Docker.
 It will use Redis, Celery and local disk to store data and perform message broker functionality.

 ### Caveats
 rawdisk: As Turbinia uses the loop device to mount different types of evidence (eg raw disks) the host operating system should support the loop device.
 Linux is currently the only OS that supports the processing of raw disks.
-It is possible to process different evidence types, eg compresseddirectory, using the local stack on OSX or Windows.

 googleclouddisk: Turbinia as local stack can currently not process Google Cloud disks.